 Then, depending on the size of the company, you may also have to administer payments to pension funds, accident security, death security, and other government benefits.
 Lastly, every PT PMA must report its investment activity.

-The Indonesian Stock Exchange (IDX) is among Southeast Asia’s largest with 750 listed companies as of September 2021.
-It also has the fastest membership growth in Asia, jumping from 2.5 million stock investors in 2019 to 6.4 million in 2021.
+The Indonesian Stock Exchange (IDX) is among Southeast Asia’s largest with more than 900 listed companies as of 2024.

 Indonesia’s first stock exchange was established in 1912 during the Dutch colonial era.
 It experienced several closures during the world wars and the transition from colonial powers to the government of the Republic of Indonesia.

-Jakarta’s stock exchange was reactivated in 1977 and deregulated beginning in 1987, which is when it finally began to grow.
+Jakarta’s stock exchange was reactivated and deregulated beginning in 1987, which is when it finally began to grow.

 Three decades later in 2007, the Jakarta and Surabaya Stock Exchanges merged to create the Indonesian Stock Exchange.

-In 2020, Indonesia’s stock market ranked seventh in the world in terms of the number of newly-listed companies, recorded its highest daily trading frequency in its history.
+Back in 2020, Indonesia’s stock market ranked seventh in the world in terms of the number of newly-listed companies, and recorded its highest daily trading frequency in its history.

 So, all things considered, the IDX is doing well.
 And for the most part, it’s fairly simple to buy stocks in Indonesia as a foreigner.